Lingcoos/SPM_Project/ARCHITECTURE.md

 #### README.md
 Project description document
 #### LICENCE.txt
 Software License Agreement.
 This project is not open source yet.
-If open source, please comply with the `MIT Agreement`
+If open source, please comply with the `GPL`
 #### Others
 Undocumented files generally **do not need** to be modified manually.